Quijanove/LiqTransferOptimizer/README.md

 2) BO_LiqTransfer implemented to optimize the transfer paramters of an Sartorius rLine1000 pipette in an in-house assembled automated liquid handling platform through a semi-automated method.
 The method requires an experimenter to run the code required for the initialization step.
 The method requires a liquid handling platform with an automated mass balance and with a computer with botorch and controllably packages installed.The code to control the platform can be reused by integrating the code control the automated platform with the controllably framework.

 3)  BO_LiqTransfer implemented to optimize the transfer paramters of an Sartorius rLine1000 pipette through a fully automated protocol using an in-house assembled liquid handling platform.
 The method requires a liquid handling platform with an automated mass balance and with a computer with botorch and controllably packages installed.
 The code to control the platform can be reused by integrating the code control the automated platform with the controllably framework.

+## Supporting information from *insert publication*
+The data collected during the experiments and the code to prepare the graphs presented in the publication x can be found in y.